Stixels/Stixels/README.md

 ### Hi there, fellow nerds! 👋

 Welcome to my humble GitHub abode.
 I'm Matthew, a.k.a.
-Stixels, an enthusiastic nerd and software engineer!
+Stixels, a tech enthusiast and software engineer!

 - 🔭 I'm currently working on a MERN project, Escape Director, a web app for escape rooms to control and manage their escape rooms.
 I’ve also been dabbling with Typescript, NextJS, Tailwind, PostgreSQL, and many others.
 - 🌱 I’m a recent Computer Science graduate summa cum laude that is passionate about solving problems.